philcluff/phils-players/README.md

 # Phil's Players

-A set of open source video players with simple GUIs for video engineers.
+A set of open source video players with simple GUIs for video engineers to use for testing.

-I got bored of bad player demo websites which didn't cater to the simple way I like to interact with software.
+I got bored of bad player demo websites which don't let me try my own media.

-My intention is to slowly populate this page with players, using a simple, idiot proof GUI.
+My intention is to slowly populate this page with players, using a simple, idiot resistant GUI.

-A (short) list: DashJS (Pure), VideoJS w/Contrib HLS, Shaka Player...

 ## License

-TODO: Describe licenses for Bootstrap, DashJS, VideoJS, VideoJS Contrib Dash.
+TODO: Describe licenses for Bootstrap, DashJS, VideoJS, VideoJS Contrib Dash, VideoJS Contrib HLS, etc.
 TODO: Describe the license for the actual site.

 ## TODO

 * Add more players
 * License information
-* Link to each player information
+* Version players more meaningfully